PSY6983-2021/lilielkhalil_project/README.md

 Personal information

-My name is lili el khalil Born in 03 august 1998, my birthday is in 4 days !!
+My name is lili el khalil
 My status in Canada is as an International student

 Educational backgroung